What is Founder’s Syndrome?

 - Get ready to exercise extraordinary diplomacy and tact.
 Founders have egos.
 Sometimes big ones.
 You will need to frame the transition as a positive one while honoring and celebrating the contributions of the founder.
 Frame their contributions in the context of a sustainable legacy.

 Suffering from a bad case of founder’s syndrome or wanting to vaccinate yourself from ever coming down with it?
-Join Rachel for a special webinar on Thursday, September 5th “How to Survive Nonprofit Founder’s Syndrome.”
+Join Rachel for a special webinar: “How to Survive Nonprofit Founder’s Syndrome.”